runwayml/learn/docs/tutorials/tutorial_t2i.md

 ### Requirements

-- Runway Beta
+- Runway App
-- Docker (If you don't have Docker installed, please follow the installation instructions [here](/installation?id=download-docker).)
+- Docker (If you don't have Docker installed, please follow the installation instructions [here](/getting-started/docker).)

 ### Step 1